JuliaIO/Zarr.jl/README.md

-# ZarrNative.jl
+# Zarr.jl

-ZarrNative is a Julia package providing an implementation of chunked, compressed, N-dimensional arrays.
+Zarr is a Julia package providing an implementation of chunked, compressed, N-dimensional arrays.
 [Zarr](https://zarr.readthedocs.io/en/stable/) is originally a Python package.
-In ZarrNative we aim to implement the [zarr spec](https://zarr.readthedocs.io/en/stable/spec/v2.html).
+In Zarr we aim to implement the [zarr spec](https://zarr.readthedocs.io/en/stable/spec/v2.html).

 | **Documentation**                                                               | **Build Status**                                                                                |
 |:-------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|